 Public University Installs Large Scale Wind Turbine – wind power

-Those figures mean that whether the electricity is generated on site or purchased off the grid, 100 percent of UMMs electrical power needs are supplied by , but the schools commitment to independence doesnt stop there.
+Those figures mean that whether the electricity is generated on site or purchased off the grid, 100 percent of UMMs electrical power needs are supplied by power, but the schools commitment to independence doesnt stop there.
 The universitys students have helped the school reach toward its goals by reducing electricity, water, and waste needs.
 The faculty has also gotten into the spirit, as well, placing considerable emphasis on green power and conservation in their classrooms.

 The UMM 1.65 megawatt Vestas generator is an impressive sight, with 135-foot blades and a 230-foot tower, making the massive machine stand some 365 feet tall, but its impact on the community and the state of Minnesota goes far greater than that.
 The generator has become a major tourist and field trip destination in central Minnesota, and has helped raise the awareness of thousands of people, especially school children, since its construction in 2005.